Discover Career Opportunities

 1. Compensation and potential

-Prior to your offer, you should have done some homework on the current market rates for your position.
+Before your offer, you should have done some homework on the current market rates for your position.
 While this is not a hard and fast rule, you will have developed some ranges as to what to expect.
-If you did not do this prior to the offer, it’s never too late to take a look.
+If you did not do this before the offer, it’s never too late to take a look.

 Hopefully, the offer meets or exceeds your expectations.
 Whichever way it goes, you should consider the following: